Magol79/skills-github-pages/index.md

 ---
 title: The New Zone of Proximal Development!
 ---
-# What is The New ZDP?
+# What is The New ZPD?
-This is my lab page where I document my ideas and projects.
+This is my blog where I document my ideas and projects.